AdguardTeam/AdGuardDNSClient/doc/configuration.md

     **Example:** `true`.

  *  <a href="#dns-cache-size" id="dns-cache-size" name="dns-cache-size">`size`</a>:
-    The maximum size of the DNS results cache in bytes.
+    The maximum size of the DNS results cache as human-readable data size.
+It must be greater than zero if [`enabled`](#dns-cache-enabled) is `true`.

     **Example:** `128MB`.

  *  <a href="#dns-cache-client-size" id="dns-cache-client-size" name="dns-cache-client-size">`client_size`</a>:
-    The maximum size of the DNS results cache for a single client in bytes.
+    The maximum size of the DNS results cache for each configured client's address or subnetwork as human-readable data size.
+It must be greater than zero if [`enabled`](#dns-cache-enabled) is `true`.

     **Example:** `4MB`.